iannpro/iann-solr-schema-migration/README.md

 # iAnn Solr schema migration

-Simple to use UI to migrate solr indexed documents from old to new schema.
+Simple to use UI for solr documents migration.
 It uses Ajax calls to read and update indexes.
+To use a script, there are two important things to do:
+* install php and place scripts from a `server-scripts` folder to your http server dir
-To use a script simply place compiled code from a `dist` folder to your http server dir.
+* simply place compiled code from a `dist` folder to your http server dir

+There are old and new schema examples provided in a folder `schema-examples`.

 ## Installation